 Follow up several times to come up with a solution.

-If they don’t agree, don’t take it down, or don’t respond, you may want to seek out legal advice but also weigh your options as it could get expensive going after something like this.
+If they don’t agree, don’t take it down, or don’t respond, you may want to seek out legal advice.
+You’ll want to weigh your options as it could get expensive going after something like this.